Biography

-His international activity spans Europe, Asia, and the Americas.
-He has conducted the KBS Symphony Orchestra, the Bucheon Philharmonic Orchestra, the Borusan Istanbul Philharmonic Orchestra, the Orquestra Petrobras Sinfônica, the Haifa Symphony Orchestra, and the National Symphony Orchestras of Colombia and Costa Rica.
+His international activity spans Europe, Asia and the Americas, with engagements including the KBS Symphony Orchestra, Bucheon Philharmonic Orchestra, Borusan Istanbul Philharmonic Orchestra, Orquestra Sinfônica Brasileira, Haifa Symphony Orchestra and the National Symphony Orchestras of Colombia and Costa Rica.

-Highly esteemed for his sensitivity when working with soloists, Valero-Terribas has collaborated with artists such as Joyce DiDonato, Erin Morley, Michael Spyres, Alena Baeva, Liviu Prunaru, and Joaquín Achúcarro.
-His operatic activity encompasses both classical and contemporary repertoire and is complemented by a strong commitment to new music, including premieres of works by João Guilherme Ripper, Avner Dorman, Michael Gandolfi, Nuria Núñez, Marisa Rezende, Emily Cooley, and Oliver Knussen.
+He has collaborated with soloists including Joyce DiDonato, Erin Morley, Michael Spyres, Alena Baeva, Liviu Prunaru and Joaquín Achúcarro.
+Alongside the central symphonic and operatic canon, he maintains an active commitment to contemporary creation, conducting premières of works by João Guilherme Ripper, Avner Dorman, Michael Gandolfi, Nuria Núñez, Emily Cooley and Oliver Knussen.

 Selected Quotes